Command Menu

 • Actively enjoy debugging type systems that shouldn't exist.

-• Need an excuse to go make coffee while your frontend compiles.
+• Need a legitimate reason to get up and make coffee while your frontend "compiles."

-• Think "it's Python so it must be simpler" is a valid architectural decision and not just a coping mechanism.
+• Believe "it's Python so it must be simpler" is a valid architectural decision and not just a coping mechanism.

-For everyone else: just learn React.
-It takes a weekend.
-A single weekend.
-You will be infinitely more productive, you will have better tooling, and you won't find yourself casting variables to strings before you can concatenate them.
+For everyone else: learn React.
+One weekend.
+You'll be infinitely more productive, your tooling will work, and you won't find yourself casting duck-typed variables to strings before a string concatenation.

-If you enjoy looking at code that shouldn't exist, here's the project I migrated:
+If you enjoy staring at code that shouldn't exist, here's the project I migrated:

 Written while waiting for Reflex to recompile for the 47th time today.